LostArtefacts/TRX/docs/trx/lua/reference/OBJECTS.md

     - <a id="objects.Object.smartness" name="objects.Object.smartness"></a>**`smartness`**: integer.
 How readily a creature of this type finds its way to Lara.

     Computed properties (derived, not stored on the object):
     - <a id="objects.Object.default_names" name="objects.Object.default_names"></a>**`default_names`**: table.
 The compile-time English names.
-A lookup falls back on these when the player's language has no name to match, which is the case before a language file is loaded at all.
+A lookup tries these when the player's language has no matching name, so an English name still reaches the object in a translated install.
     - <a id="objects.Object.name" name="objects.Object.name"></a>**`name`**: string.
 The name the game shows for the object.
 It is the first value in [`names`](#objects.Object.names), or `nil` where the object has no name.
     - <a id="objects.Object.names" name="objects.Object.names"></a>**`names`**: table.
 Every name the object answers to, in the player's language.
 An object has more than one: a large medipack is also a `medipack` and a `big medi`.
     - <a id="objects.Object.properties" name="objects.Object.properties"></a>**`properties`**: table.
 The object's own typed properties, which every item of the type inherits.
 Writing here changes the default for all of them; write to [`trx.items.Item.properties`](ITEMS.md#items.Item.properties) to change one item only.
 Iterable with `pairs()`.
 See [Objects](../../OBJECTS.md).